COSC3020/tsp-local-search-noahcanen/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+1st, I create my search number using a function called factorial.
+Factorial's complexity is n

+2nd, I create a list of cities The complexity of this process is n

+3rd I randomized my list of cities, the complexity of this is n

+4th I use a for loop to search through half the possible valuations, so n!/2

+5th Inside the for loop, I calculate the distance of the tour that has a complexity of n

+6th inside for loop, I do optSwap in the worst case scenario, this has a complexity of n

+7th I calculated the distance of the last tour made so n

+So the complexity equation is n + n + n + n!/2 ( n + n ) +n = 4n + n! * n

+So O(n! * n)

+The memory complexity is O(n) because we have only one list of cities that we keep swapping around.